| |

-Step-by-step tutorial on how to remove rust from the edges of a tarnished mirror and reduce the effects of unsightly desilvering aka mirror rot or oxidation.
+Step-by-step tutorial on how to remove rust and reduce the effects of unsightly desilvering aka mirror rot or oxidation.

+How did I discover this mirror desilvering fix?
 Back in 2021, I was sponsored by WD-40 to create some TikToks from my bathroom to help increase awareness about their Fix it Challenge.
-The tiktoks demonstrated unusual, DIY-related uses for WD-40 and I thought you might find the ones I came up with helpful so I'm popping them up as super quick blog posts.
+The tiktoks demonstrated unusual, DIY-related uses for WD-40, and I thought you might find the ones I came up with helpful, so I’m popping them up as super quick blog posts.
 For complete transparency, I have not been asked to do this by WD-40 and will not receive anything for doing so.
 There are also lots of hacks, tips and tricks over on my Instagram.

 What is Mirror desilvering?